REQUIREMENTS FOR OBTAINING A MARRIAGE LICENCE IN BARBADOS

 Arrangements should be made with a Marriage Officer (a Minister of Religion or a Magistrate who is authorized to perform wedding ceremonies in Barbados) prior to applying for a Marriage Licence.
 As was previously mentioned under 'Requirements' the couple must submit correspondence from the Marriage Officer who has consented to perform the wedding ceremony.
 One of the ways in which persons from abroad can obtain the services of a Marriage Officer resident on this island (a Minister of Religion) is to call the number of any of the churches operating in Barbados or the Supreme Court ( for a Magistrate).
 Please see contact information related to acquiring the services of a Magistrate, below.

 This Ministry is not authorized to arrange or execute weddings.
-However, many hotels in Barbados have their own Wedding Planners/Co-ordinators.
-It is therefore advisable to contact the hotel (if staying at one) to obtain the services of its Wedding Planner/Co-ordinator.
-If staying elsewhere, please contact the Barbados -Tourism Product Authority at (246) 467-3600, (246) 428-5570 or (246) 426-1718, for the relevant assistance.
+However, many hotels in Barbados have their own Wedding Planners/Coordinators.
+It is therefore advisable to contact the hotel (if staying at one) to obtain the services of its Wedding Planner.
+If staying elsewhere, please contact the Barbados Tourism Marketing Inc. (BTMI) at (246) 535-3700, for the relevant assistance.

-A non-resident Minister of Religion (who must also be a registered Marriage Officer), who is requested to solemnize a marriage in Barbados, may, after satisfactorily fulfilling the necessary criteria be appointed as a temporary Marriage Officer of Barbados.
+A non-resident Minister of Religion (who must also be a registered Marriage Officer, in the jurisdiction where he is currently serving), who has been requested to solemnize a marriage in Barbados, may, after satisfactorily fulfilling all of the necessary criteria be appointed as a temporary Marriage Officer of Barbados.
 Information outlining this procedure can be obtained by contacting the Ministry of Home Affairs.
 A marriage may be solemnized shortly after the issue of the licence.

 MINISTRY OF HOME AFFAIRS OFFICE HOURS

-Applications for marriage licences must be made between the hours of 8:30 a.m. and 3:30 p.m.
-Mondays to Fridays.
+Applications for marriage licences can be done between the hours of 8:30 a.m. and 3:30 p.m. from Mondays to Fridays or the form can be downloaded, completed and brought along with your other documents to the Ministry.
+Special arrangements maybe made for weekends and public holidays.
+In such instances an additional fee of BDS $100.00 / USD $50.00 will apply.
 The offices are closed on weekends and public holidays.